Motorized Recreation Access

 Frequently Asked Questions about Motorized Recreation Access

-There are several changes in the 2014 program.
-For full details, please see the FAQ tab ‘What’s new for 2014’.
-Here is a summary of changes being made:
+There are a few changes in the 2015 program.
+For full details, please see the FAQ tab ‘What’s new for 2015’.

 What can I expect when I buy a permit on line?

 After you purchase a permit, an email receipt/ permit will be sent to you.
 You MUST print this page to carry with you.
 We will mail you a key, windshield sticker for your vehicle and map of the area as well as tags to mark loads of firewood.

 How do I add a second vehicle to my permit?

 There are three options for adding a second vehicle to your permit.
 1) You may add a second vehicle by supplying your permit number, the make, model, color, license number and vehicle insurance company and policy number on-line as you purchase your permit or 2) on the Second Sticker form on the web site.
 3) You may also mail a written request with a copy of your permit, new vehicle license number, color, make, model and proof of insurance for that vehicle to Hancock Forest Management, 31716 Camp 1 Road, Orting, WA 98360.
 Allow 2-3 weeks to receive your second sticker.

 What if I sell my vehicle or get my windshield replaced?